gmorlov/gatsby-starter-skinny-docs/src/docs/partner-agreements-oocto-level.md

 **Subscription and License Agreement to KnowB4 products and services**

-* No services being utilzed under the agreement.
-In discussion stage.
+* No services executed under the agreement.
+In discussion with DMGT.

 ## NCC Security Services Ltd Framework Agreement for Supply of Services dated 8/3/2018

 **Framework Agreement for Security Testing and Consulting services, template for SOW and standard terms.**

-* No services executed but under discussion with dmgMedia
+* No services executed under the agreement.** **In discussion with dmgMedia and RMS.